Best 11 GRC Platforms For Enterprise (2026)

 SAI360 Logo

-SAI360 is a unified GRC platform built for large enterprises juggling ethics, compliance, operational risk, and sustainability programs.
-It pulls everything into one place with real-time dashboards and automated workflows.
+SAI360 is a unified GRC platform for large enterprises managing ethics, compliance, operational risk, and sustainability programs from one system.
+We think the range of coverage is the main draw; the platform pulls together enterprise risk management, control self-assessments, continuous KPI monitoring, and ethics training into a single view with real-time dashboards and automated workflows.

-The regulatory knowledge base is extensive.
-Ethics and compliance training comes built in with multilingual content across 20+ risk topics.
-Integration with Evotix adds environmental health, safety, and sustainability capabilities.
+• Regulatory knowledge base with ethics and compliance training built in with multilingual content across 20+ risk topics

 Strengths